Toxins That Cause Seizures in Dogs

 - Sago Palm

-A seizures is not a disease, but rather a symptom of another problem.
 Signs of seizures are the same, regardless of the cause.
-A dog seizure caused by a toxin will look the same as any other seizure.
+Seizures in dogs caused by toxins will look the same as any other seizure.

-The most frequent symptoms of dog seizures are:
+The most frequent signs of dog seizures are:

 - Collapsing